Learn how to felt wool by hand with this basic wet felting tutorial

 - Rinse and hang to dry

 This is Part 1 of my Wet Wool Felting Series called Basic Wet Felting.
-If you’re a beginning felter, you may also be interested in my articles How to Felt: A Beginner’s Guide and Needle Felt for Beginners.
+If you’re a beginning felter, make sure and check out my article How to Felt: A Beginner’s Guide

 In this first part of wet felting for beginners, I will show you all of the basic steps involved in wet felting wool.
 I will teach you step by step how to take the loose wool locks or wool roving and create a piece of fabric.